Jam847/Music/Artists/Bad-Omens.md

 # Bad Omens

-Formed in 2015 in Richmond, Virginia, US, with current members:
+Bad Omens is a metalcore band, formed in 2015 in Richmond, Virginia, US, with current members:

 * Noah Sebastian, Vocalist
 * Nicholas Ruffilo, Guitarist